scrapy/scrapy/docs/topics/shell.rst

 interactively test your XPaths while you're writing your spider, without having to run the spider to test every change.

-Once you get familiarized with the Scrapy shell you'll see that it's an invaluable tool for developing and debugging your spiders.
+Once you get familiarized with the Scrapy shell, you'll see that it's an invaluable tool for developing and debugging your spiders.

 If you have `IPython`_ installed, the Scrapy shell will use it (instead of the standard Python console).
-The `IPython`_ console is a much more powerful and provides smart auto-completion and colorized output, among other things.
+The `IPython`_ console is much more powerful and provides smart auto-completion and colorized output, among other things.

-We highly recommend you to install `IPython`_, specially if you're working on Unix systems (where `IPython`_ excels).
+We highly recommend you install `IPython`_, specially if you're working on Unix systems (where `IPython`_ excels).
 See the `IPython installation guide`_ for more info.